 Focusing On Simplifying

-Apr 2021 - Updated Jul 2023We, as security professionals, want to do the right thing, making sure everything and everyone is more secure.
-This brings a lot of problems of our own doing into a world of security, a place that is already complex, and more often than not complicated as well.
+Apr 2021 - Updated Jul 2023As security professionals we want to do the right thing.
+Everything and everyone needs to be more secure.
+This brings a lot of problems of our own doing into the world of security, a place that is already complex, and more often than not complicated as well.

 Maybe we need to start asking a few questions to ourselves and our teams before we approach each problem.